 At present working on- Mediating role of student engagement between teachers' innovative behaviour and students' self-regulated learning.

 My doctoral thesis deals with exploring the effects of online and offline activities on the outcomes of a web-based professional development programme under the guidance of Prof. Vijaya Sherry Chand, Prof. Kathan D. Shukla & Prof. Arnab K. Laha.
 Apart from thesis work I have participated in evaluation studies of technology in classroom and activity based curriculum in state run primary schools.

 My current work involves exploring the policy implications of trans-national global networks in education, within the context of educational reform in India.
 I am also interested in understanding the impact of contemporary policy imperatives on the teacher education space in India.
 I have presented papers in international conferences and have authored a paper on multilingualism and the role of schools and teachers.
 Prior to joining the FPM programme in 2015, I engaged with various domains within the education sector and have five years of work experience.
 I am an engineer from BITS Pilani (2010) and hold a Master's in Education from TISS Mumbai (2014).
 My hobbies include numismatics, reading and playing cricket.

-Before joining the FPM program, I completed my BS/MS in Computer Engineering at Georgia Tech and the Post-Graduate Program in Management at IIM Ahmedabad.
+Before joining the FPM program, I completed my BS/MS in Computer Engineering at open sans Tech and the Post-Graduate Program in Management at IIM Ahmedabad.
 I am currently exploring how new theories from cognitive science and the exploding popularity of digital media might challenge the fundamental nature of the classroom as our primary pedagogical institution.
 Broadly, I am interested in the interactions between diverse disciplines such as cognitive science and sociology in the complex set of phenomena that we call education.